Take your Advocacy Skills to the next level with just 12 One Day Classes.

-This is the eighth of 12 courses in a National Special Education Advocacy Training NSEAT™ program.
-It may stand-alone or be combined with the full 12-course program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
-This course was developed as a collegiate level course and is offered for continuing education credits at this location.
+This is the eighth of 12 classes in a National Special Education Advocacy Training NSEAT™ program.
+It may stand-alone or be combined with the full 12-class program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
+This class was developed as a collegiate level course.

 10 ESY Standards